programminghistorian/jekyll/en/lessons/encoding-texts-tei-1.md

 {% include figure.html filename="en-tr-encoding-texts-tei-1-10.png" alt="original printed text of Whitman's The Dead Tenor" caption="Figure 10.
 A digitized excerpt of *Leaves of Grass*." %}

-As we see below, TEI allows us to encode, as part of a series of tags, the text that we want to categorize.
+As we demonstrate below, TEI allows us to encode, as part of a series of tags, the text that we want to categorize.
 For example, we can use the tag `<name>` to mark the proper names in the text, as in:

 ```
 <name>Fernando</name>’s <name>Manrico</name>’s passionate call, <name>Ernani</name>’s, sweet <name>Gennaro</name>’s
 ```

-Later we will see in greater detail what a tag is and how it works (or, more precisely, what an 'element' is and how it works) in XML and TEI.
-For now, we can see that the tag doesn’t tell us that the text was represented in italics (or anything else about its appearance) in the original.
+Later we will explore in greater detail what a tag is and how it works (or, more precisely, what an 'element' is and how it works) in XML and TEI.
+For now, we can notice that the tag doesn’t tell us that the text was represented in italics (or anything else about its appearance) in the original.
 It only shows that the text inside the tag is part of the category of **names**, regardless of how it is represented.
 In fact, we can exhaustively encode a document with hundreds or thousands of tags, without any of them affecting the final appearance of the eventual display.

 ## XML and TEI: towards a text encoding standard
 From the beginnings of digital humanities in the 1960s, there have been many attempts at text encoding.
 Nearly every encoding project had its own standard, meaning the projects were incompatible and untranslatable, making collaborative work more difficult and even impossible.